-In my 27-year real estate career, I have opened or coached over 20 startup real estate brokerages.
+In my 27-year real estate career, I have opened or coached more than 20 startup real estate brokerages.
 Over that time, I learned an important lesson: Creating a successful budget for a new real estate brokerage takes a lot more effort than most new brokers think.
-There are many things you must consider when creating your real estate brokerage budget.
+There are many elements you must consider when creating your real estate brokerage budget.

 Common mistakes many new brokerage owners make are overlooking expenses or overestimating revenue.
 Doing either of these may lead to you losing money, or even worse, utter failure.
 To give you the best chance for success, I created my real estate brokerage budget worksheet to help you get started with your budget without missing a step.